robin-rpr/calos/doc/tutorial.rst

 Tutorial
 ********

-This tutorial will teach you how to create and run Charliecloud images, using both examples included with the source code as well as new ones you create from scratch.
+This tutorial will teach you how to create and run Clearly images, using both examples included with the source code as well as new ones you create from scratch.

-This tutorial assumes that: (a) Charliecloud is in your path, including Charliecloud’s fully unprivileged image builder :code:`clearly image` and (b) Charliecloud is installed under :code:`/usr/local`.
+This tutorial assumes that: (a) Clearly is in your path, including Clearly’s fully unprivileged image builder :code:`clearly image` and (b) Clearly is installed under :code:`/usr/local`.
 (If the second assumption isn’t true, you will just need to modify some paths.)

 If you want to use Docker to build images, see the :ref:`FAQ